Codazed/stonks-bot/README.md

 - `$start`:

   This command creates a portfolio for the user who runs it.
-The bot will not work for users who don't run this command
+The bot will not work for users who don't run this command.
+For now, this will create a portfolio with a start of $1000.

 - `$profile`: